-How Schiaparelli Redefined the Concept of “Fashion as Art”
+How did Schiaparelli Redefine the Concept of “Fashion as Art”?

 Schiaparelli Haute Couture SS22